 For agroforestry projects:

-Timber products: max.
+Max.
 30% of total trees after 15 years (*or following documented best forestry practices).
-If for profit, only for community profits
+If for profit, only for community profits, as a sustainable income source or to continue with restoration activities.

 For restoration projects: